-EDB Postgres for Kubernetes enables the bootstrap of a cluster starting from another one of the same major version.
-This operation can happen by connecting directly to the source cluster via streaming replication (pg_basebackup), or indirectly via an existing physical base backup (recovery).
+EDB Postgres for Kubernetes enables bootstrapping a cluster starting from another one of the same major version.
+This operation can be carried out either connecting directly to the source cluster via streaming replication (pg_basebackup), or indirectly via an existing physical base backup (recovery).